OHDSI/Iris/extras/notes.md

 In May 2016 - most original Iris measures were incorporated into Achilles Iris is being used for new features and data quality

+update: June 2016 some of the experimental features were moved to Achilles Derived measures.
+This mechanism can also be used to exchagne data density and other data quality parameters about a CDM dataset.
+Running latest version of Achilles Heel (where derived measures (=analyses) are generated is highly recommended)

 #running Iris just after you executed Achilles or just Achilles Heel